Barnsen/XFParse/Readme.md

 Using xfparse is very easy.

-The following txt file :
+These values in our example.txt file :
 ```
 < Name : John >
 < Age : 12 >